divnori/divnori.github.io/_pages/about.md

 Prior to the Broad, I was an undergraduate researcher in the [Coley Group](https://coley.mit.edu).
 I have also worked in industry as an ML Research Intern at [D.E.
 Shaw Research](https://www.deshawresearch.com), AI Research Intern at [Absci](https://www.absci.com), and Software Engineering Intern at [Microsoft Research](https://www.microsoft.com/en-us/research/theme/biomedical-ml/).

-Outside of research, I am a Teaching Assistant for the [Break Through Tech AI Program](https://computing.mit.edu/about/diversity-equity-inclusion/break-through-tech-ai/) at MIT.
-I'm also involved with the undergraduate biotech community through [Nucleate Dojo](https://dojo.nucleate.xyz).
+Outside of research, I am a co-organizer of the [ML Protein Engineering Seminar Series](https://www.ml4proteinengineering.com) -- feel free to reach out if you are interested in speaking!
+I'm also a Teaching Assistant for the [Break Through Tech AI Program](https://computing.mit.edu/about/diversity-equity-inclusion/break-through-tech-ai/) at MIT.

 Feel free to reach out at divnor80@mit.edu!